 Limelight halo still lingers on the green fellow

-In spite of the presence of WeChat, SnapChat, Telegram, Line, and many other in the similar lines, WhatsApp outperforms the rest.
+In spite of the presence of WeChat, SnapChat, Telegram, Line, and many others in similar lines, WhatsApp outperforms the rest.
 Would you like to know why?
-Possible reasons:

 - no subscription fee